TABLE OF CONTENTS

-A Data Point represents a distinct unit of data that was created by a Device on a specific Channel.
+A Data Point (aka datum) represents a distinct unit of data that was created by a Device on a specific Channel.
 All Data Points have a value and the timestamp of their initial recording.

 The timestamp uniquely identifies a Data Point on a given Channel.
 All Data Points on a channel form a time series representing the state of a Device over time.
 As any data sent by a Device is stored as a Data Point, they are considered the raw data that Laboperator stores.
 As such Data Points have a special role further detailed in Audit Trail.
 A Data Point is an entity in the Laboperator software system with a corresponding table in the database.

 A Dashboard is the visual interface of Device channels.
 Every Device comes with a predefined set of channels.
 Dashboards can also consist of channels from multiple (different) devices.
 With dashboards, devices can be monitored and controlled.

-An external resource of data that has some kind of interface that can be used to connect it to the Laboperator.
+An external resource of data that has some kind of interface that can be used to connect to Laboperator.
 In Laboperator the term refers to the digital representation of such a unique Resource in the software.

 - Temperature sensor

 - Control software of a complex analytical instrument providing results via an API

-A Device Driver or sometimes short Driver is encapsulating the code required to communicate with one or multiple Device Types.
+A Device Driver or Driver for short is encapsulating the code required to communicate with one or multiple Device Types.
 A Device Driver can be parameterized to adjust for different Device configurations.
 A Device Driver can be used by different Device Types, which allows Device Types using the same protocols and similar functionality to share the driver used to communicate with it.